tomasol/libssh-sys/README.md

 created.
 The goal of the test is to show bindings work correctly, it is not a recommended way of API usage.
 More examples in C/C++ can be found [here](https://git.libssh.org/projects/libssh.git/tree/examples).

+## libssh version
+Minimum supported version of `libssh` is 0.6.3, found in Ubuntu 16.04.

 ## License